 In a few years, Frederick was sent to work with a relative in Baltimore.
 The house was large and the young family could use a hand cleaning, shopping, doing chores.
 It made his mother happy he wouldn’t sweat so much, yet Frederick was a farmer and unsure of the big city.

-The father of the house was Hugh.
+The patriarch of the house was named Hugh.
 He wasn’t around much.
 His new wife Sophia was.
 She was a foreigner used to colder climates who didn’t know many people yet, so she stayed in a lot.
-Sophia was nice and treated Frederick nice too.
+Sophia was nice and treated Frederick nicely too.
 Not as a farmer, but as an interesting person.
 She made Frederick feel at ease.

 One day, Sophia handed Frederick a list of items to pick up from the store.
 Frederick’s eyes looked down, his shoulders slouched, like a dog who disappointed its masters.
 Frederick mumbled “I can’t read.”